rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 `water_heater_tank_volume` (int): Capacity of the water heater tank in gallons, which is set to 0 for instantaneous (i.e., tankless water heaters).
 If not specified (only specified for HPWHs), it is calculated based on the number of bedrooms, bathrooms and whether the water heater is electric (see [Building America docs p12](https://www.nrel.gov/docs/fy10osti/47246.pdf)).
 According to the ResStock docs, this heuristic aligns with EnergyPlus preprocessing.

 `water_heater_efficiency_ef` (double): Efficiency factor (EF) of the  of the water heater, which is the ratio of the useful energy output to the total amount of energy delivered to the water heater.
-If UEF is is provided (only ever used for HPWHs), it is converted to EF using the equation EF = 1.2101 * UEF - 0.6052 (see [RESSNET conversion tool](https://www.resnet.us/wp-content/uploads/RESNET-EF-Calculator-2017.xlsx)).
+If UEF is is provided (only ever used for HPWHs), it is converted to EF using the equation EF = 1.2101 * UEF - 0.6052 (see [RESNET conversion tool](https://www.resnet.us/wp-content/uploads/RESNET-EF-Calculator-2017.xlsx)).

 `water_heater_recovery_efficiency_ef` (double): Recovery efficiency factor (EF) of the water heater, which is the efficiency of heat of transferring heat fro the energy source to the water.
 While the options.tsv sets this to 0 for all electric or tankless water heaters since this is essentially ignored by the simulation, we set it to 1 which is a more appropriate value.